jfischeresq/jordanfischerlaw.github.io/_posts/2024-05-25-The GDPR Turns 6.md

 To contact us today to learn more, please visit [About Us](https://jordanfischerlaw.com/aboutus/).

 * * * * * *
-*Nothing contained in this blog should be construed as creating an attorney-client relationship or providing legal advice of any kind.
+<div align="center"> *Nothing contained in this blog should be construed as creating an attorney-client relationship or providing legal advice of any kind.
 If you have a legal issue regarding cybersecurity, domestic or international data privacy, or electronic discovery, you should consult a licensed attorney in your jurisdiction.*